AnamiiiikaM/Ethicalhackingnotes-Christ-3BTCSA/README.md

 ✨ Conclusion
 Ethical hacking is not about breaking rules — it's about protecting people, systems, and information in a world full of cyber threats.
 It blends technical knowledge, legal responsibility, and moral judgment.
 As technology grows, the role of ethical hackers becomes more crucial in maintaining a secure digital environment.

+#day 02
+To successfully install Kali Linux on a Windows system using Oracle VirtualBox, ensure you have the following:

+1. Kali Linux VirtualBox Image
+Download the official pre-configured VirtualBox image of Kali Linux:
+🔗 Kali Linux VirtualBox Image (2025.2)

+2. Oracle VirtualBox
+Oracle VirtualBox is a free and open-source virtualization software required to run Kali as a virtual machine:
+🔗 Download VirtualBox 7.1.12 (Windows Host)

+3. 7-Zip File Archiver
+Used for extracting the .7z compressed Kali image:
+🔗 Download 7-Zip (64-bit)

+💾 Storage Requirement: Ensure you have at least 15–20 GB of free disk space available.

+🪛 Step-by-Step Installation Guide
+🧩 Step 1: Installing Oracle VirtualBox
+Locate the downloaded VirtualBox .exe installer and double-click to run it.

+When prompted by User Account Control, click "Yes" to allow administrator privileges.

+The setup wizard launches.
+Click "Next" on the welcome screen.

+On the Custom Setup screen, leave default settings as is.
+Note the install path, then click "Next".

+Click "Next" again, accepting options like creating a shortcut and file associations.

+A warning may appear: "Network Interfaces will be reset temporarily."
+Click "Yes" to proceed.

+Click "Install" on the confirmation screen.

+Wait for installation to complete, then click "Finish" to launch VirtualBox.

+⚠️ Troubleshooting During VirtualBox Installation
+❗ Problem 1: Missing Microsoft Visual C++ Redistributable If an error appears about a missing component:

+Download and install this dependency:
+🔗 vc_redist.x64.exe

+After installation, re-run the VirtualBox setup.

+❗ Problem 2: Virtualization Not Enabled in BIOS
+You may see: “AMD-V/Intel VT-x is disabled.”

+To fix:

+Reboot your system and enter BIOS/UEFI settings:

+Dell: F2 or F12

+HP: Esc or F10

+Lenovo: F2 or Fn + F2

+Acer: DEL or F2

+Find and enable options such as:

+Intel Virtualization Technology or VT-x

+SVM Mode (for AMD)

+Save changes and exit BIOS.

+📦 Step 2: Installing 7-Zip
+Locate the downloaded 7z2500-x64.exe file.

+Right-click it and select “Run as Administrator.”

+The setup window appears.
+Click "Install", wait for the installation to finish, then click "Close."

+🗃️ Step 3: Extracting Kali Linux Image
+Navigate to the location where you downloaded the Kali .7z archive.

+Right-click the file and select “Show more options” (if on Windows 11), hover over 7-Zip, then choose “Extract Here.”

+Wait patiently — extraction may take several minutes due to file size (~3–4 GB).

+After completion, you will see two extracted files:

+.vbox (VirtualBox Machine Definition)

+.vdi (Virtual Disk Image)

+🖥️ Step 4: Loading Kali Linux in VirtualBox
+(Optional but recommended) Create a new drive partition or use a dedicated folder (10–15 GB minimum) to store the extracted Kali VM.

+You can refer to this guide: How to create new partition

+Copy the extracted Kali folder to that partition or location.

+Locate the .vbox file (usually named like kali-linux-2025.2.vbox) and double-click it.

+This automatically opens Oracle VirtualBox and registers the Kali VM.

+In VirtualBox, you’ll now see “Kali Linux” listed as a virtual machine.
+Select it and click “Start.”

+🔓 Step 5: Booting and First Login
+On first boot, loading may take longer than usual — don’t worry!

+Once you reach the login screen, use the default credentials:

+Username: kali
+Password: kali

+You’ll now enter the Kali Linux desktop environment.